Visa requirements for French citizens

 A French identity card is valid for travel to most European countries.

 Visa requirements for French citizens are administrative entry restrictions by the authorities of other states placed on citizens of France.

-As of 2025, French citizens had visa-free or visa on arrival access to 187 countries and territories, ranking the French passport 5th in terms of travel freedom according to the Henley Passport Index.
+As of 2026, French citizens have visa-free or visa on arrival access to 185 countries and territories, ranking the French passport 4th in terms of travel freedom according to the Henley Passport Index.